 |MAC 122||CNC Turning||1||3||0||2|

-- Safely perform the basic operation of machine shop equipment and machinery.
+- Demonstrate the ability to safely perform the basic operation of machine shop equipment and machinery.

-- Properly operate all necessary machine shop hand tools and measuring devices.
+- Demonstrate the ability to properly operate all necessary machine shop hand tools and measuring devices.

-- Basic and advance usage of the Computer Numerical Controls systems (CNC) milling machine.
+- Demonstrate knowledge of basic and advanced usage of the Computer Numerical Control (CNC) systems milling machine.

-- Basic and advance usage of the CNC lathe machine.
+- Demonstrate knowledge of basic and advanced usage of the CNC lathe machine.

 Print This Page: